Do you know how compression therapy helps in DVT management?

 Where to Buy Compression Stockings From?

-To buy the best quality compression stockings for DVT, you can visit novomedshop.com as they have the finest quality and are top in line authorized importer and distributor of Sigvaris Compression stockings.
+To buy the best quality compression stockings for DVT, you can visit novomedshop.com, as they have the finest quality and are in line with authorized importers and distributors of Sigvaris Compression stockings.

 Frequently Asked Questions

 Can You Wear Compression Stockings If You Have DVT?

 Yes, your doctor will prescribe graduated compression stockings to help ease the pain, discomfort, and swelling associated with DVT.
 In addition, it will help prevent the disease from progressing and developing other serious complications.

 How Long Do I Need To Wear Compression Stockings After DVT?

 Your doctor would be the best guide in this case, as it would depend on your personal medical history and other factors.
 Usually, patients with acute DVT of the leg should use compression stockings at least for a few months to prevent the occurrence of post-thrombotic syndrome (PTS).
 Also, getting accustomed to the regular usage of compression stockings is a great way to keep your veins healthy.